alex-butucea/deicerframework/README.md

 --------------------
 The framework is comprised of the following components:

-- Colt\Exception - Semantic exception hierarchy
+- Deicer\Exception - Semantic exception hierarchy
-- Colt\Model - DTO and model abstracts
+- Deicer\Model - DTO and model abstracts
-- Colt\Stdlib - Generic interfaces and implementations
+- Deicer\Stdlib - Generic interfaces and implementations

 See the README.md contained within the root of each component for more info

 System Requirements
 -------------------
-Colt Framework requires PHP 5.3.3 or later.
+Deicer Framework requires PHP 5.3.3 or later.

 ---------------------------------------------------
 Copyright (c) 2013 Alex Butucea <alex826@gmail.com>